MrJeremyKhoo/Foundations-of-Bartending/README.md

 # **Foundations of Bartending**

-As I was learning, I wanted a Foundational book on bartending.
+I wanted a Foundational book on bartending.
 Independent of the product, trends and recipe.
 Sentiment and Market change; books on bartending quickly be come outdated.
 I hope this work will outlive its time.

 Built using **[Hugo](https://gohugo.io/)**, with Lotus Docs template this guide is a hands-on exploration of bartending’s science and art.